xhsien/texditor/README.md

 # texditor

-A chrome extension that renders LaTeX code for math equations.
+A chrome extension that lets you quickly type math and renders LaTeX.

 ## Getting Started

-This extension is not yet available in the chrome store.
-To enable it, download the `src` folder and go to [chrome://extensions/](chrome://extensions/) in your browser.
-Make sure the `developer mode` button is active.

-Finally, click `Load Unpacked Extension...` and locate the previously downloaded `src` folder.
+This extension is now available on Chrome Web Store.

 ## Usage

-Simply type your math in the textbox and the latex will be rendered for you!
+Type your math in the textarea and the LaTeX will be rendered for you!

 ![Snapshot](https://ds055uzetaobb.cloudfront.net/uploads/9EORGwaA64-texditor-snap.PNG)